Resources for students

 Documents pour aller plus loin… avec les stratégies concrètes

-- All courses have a short indicative feedback during week 9 and 10 each semester
+- All courses have a short indicative feedback during week 5 each semester

-- For some courses, teachers or sections also ask for more detailed in-depth feedback at the end of the semester or after the exam.
+- All courses also get more detailed in-depth feedback at the end of the semester or after the exam.

 How does the short indicative feedback work?

-To complete the indicative feedback,students simply log on through the secure and confidential IS-academia environment (https://isa.epfl.ch) using your GASPAR ID.
+To complete the indicative feedback, students simply log on through the secure and confidential IS-academia environment (https://isa.epfl.ch/imoniteur_ISAP/!etuevalreponses.htm) using your GASPAR ID.

 Once you login to your student portal you will arrive on the ‘Home’ Tab.
 On the right of the home tab is the ‘useful links’ box.
 In that box you will find the ‘Indicative feedback (Ba/Ma)’ link.
 This link will bring you to the course feedback forms.